nitin9977/my_tftp/README.md

 The ERROR message fields are as follows:
 ❑ OpCode.
 The first field is a 2-byte operation code.
 The value is 5 for the ERROR message.
 ❑ Error number.
 This 2-byte field defines the type of error.
-Table 21.8 shows the error numbers and their corresponding meanings.
 ❑ Error data.
 This variable-byte field contains the textual error data and is terminated by a 1-byte field of 0s.
 -----------------------------------------------------------------------------------------------------------